What Is Blended Learning? Definition, Models and Benefits

 2. In-Person Time With a Teacher or Instructor

-Blended learning is not at-home learning.
-Students in blended learning models meet, at least part of the time, in-person with a teacher, instructor or guide.
-In many cases, local school buildings are the locations of these in-person meetings, with students attending schools full-time, in-person while completing other work at home.
-Schools designed around a blended model may also meet in computer labs or public workspaces.
+Blended learning doesn’t solely encompass at-home learning via an online educational portal.
+Students in blended learning models also meet, at least part of the time, in person with a teacher.
+In many cases, local school buildings are the locations of these in-person meetings, with students attending schools onsite while completing other work at home.
+Some schools designed around a blended model may also meet in computer labs or public workspaces, and students completing in-person learning components may spend part of that time online in the classroom.

 3. Content Integration Across Both Modalities

-The “blended” part of blended learning means that the content students learn in each modality (in person and with technology) is complementary and integrated.
+For optimal results, the content students learn in each modality (in person and online) is complementary and integrated.
 Blended learning does not mean that students read about a topic online and then sit through a lecture at school on the same topic.
 Rather, the reading, learning activities and assessments completed using technology should be supported by in-person work, perhaps through discussion, small group work or labs.

 Blended Learning Models

 The three features of blended learning can work together in multiple ways to allow students to make progress with their learning.
-The multiple models of blended learning are sometimes used in the classroom at different times, with some models being more useful than others for certain grades and subjects:
+The multiple models of blended learning are sometimes used in the classroom at different times, with some models being more useful than others for certain grades and subjects.
+Here's a further look at eight different models:

 1. Station Rotation